solids4foam/solids4foam/tutorials/solids/linearElasticity/cooksMembrane/README.md

 }

 ```
-The `solidPointDisplacement` function finds the mesh vertex nearest to the specified `point` and writes the displacement of this vertex to the following file in the case:
+The `solidPointDisplacement` function finds the mesh vertex nearest to the specified `point` and writes the displacement of this vertex to `postProcessing/0/solidPointDisplacement_pointDisp.dat`.

-`postProcessing/0/solidPointDisplacement_pointDisp.dat`

 ---